Chapter Text

 “Hope I’m not interrupting,” Janelle says, in a tone that ensures she absolutely is.
 “I just happened to be passing through when I was instructed to find you.”

-“Of course you will,” Janelle says brightly.
-“You always are.”
+“Of course you will,” says Janelle.
+“You always do.”

-And if we are being perfectly frank on the topic and you are keen on learning what becomes of Miss Torianne Sutton and the illuminating discovery of Dr. Petrovsky’s magnum opus, then you must understand this:
+And if we’re being perfectly frank on the topic and you’re keen on learning what becomes of Torianne Sutton and the illuminating discovery of Dr. Petrovsky’s seminal work, then you must understand this:

-What Ms. Sutton did not yet realize is that within the pages of this faded, brittle manual—whose author had long since disappeared from public record—were the exact instructions required to dismantle an empire.
+What Tori did not yet realize is that within the pages of this faded, brittle manuscript were the exact instructions required to dismantle an empire.
 Quietly.
 Efficiently.
 From the inside out.

 She merely intended to fix a dying light.